pytransitions/transitions/README.md

     - keyword: `hook` (string, default='scope') -- The model's attribute name fore the temporal object.

 You can write your own `State` extensions and add them the same way.
 Just note that `add_state_features` expects *Mixins*.
 This means your extension should always call the overridden methods `__init__`, `enter` and `exit`.
 Your extension may inherit from *State* but will also work without it.
+Using `@add_state_features` has a drawback which is that decorated machines cannot be pickled (more precisely, the dynamically generated `CustomState` cannot be pickled).
+This might be a reason to write a dedicated custom state class instead.
-In case you prefer to write your own custom states from scratch be aware that some state extensions *require* certain state features. `HierarchicalMachine` requires your custom state to be an instance of `NestedState` (`State` is not sufficient).
+Depending on the chosen state machine, your custom state class may need to provide certain state features.
+For instance, `HierarchicalMachine` requires your custom state to be an instance of `NestedState` (`State` is not sufficient).
 To inject your states you can either assign them to your `Machine`'s class attribute `state_cls` or override `Machine.create_state` in case you need some specific procedures done whenever a state is created:

 ```python
 from transitions import Machine, State